OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Discussion

 \subsection{Source Binary Confirmation}

-With a baseline magnitude of $I\approx18.5$ and almost zero blending, the source binary of \eventname is potentially accessible by spectroscopic observations from the ground.
+With a baseline magnitude of $I\approx18.5$ and a blending fraction that is low ($\lesssim 0.1$) and consistent with zero (Table~\ref{tab:best-fit}), the source binary of \eventname is potentially accessible by spectroscopic observations from the ground.
 Such observations can not only confirm but also further refine the derived properties of the source binary (and thus the lens object).

 We observed the source with the MagE spectrograph \citep{Marshall2008_MagE} on the 6.5 m Magellan Baade Telescope at Las Campanas Observatory on July 2, 2023.
 Three exposures, each with 20 min, were taken, and the resulting spectrum has a signal-to-noise ratio (S/N) per resolution of about five.
 Given the flux ratio of $\sim 0.15$, we expect to see only a single component in the spectra.
 We compared the observed spectrum with synthetic spectra generated with a stellar atmosphere grid MARCS \citep{Gustafsson2008_MARCS} and a radiative transfer code \texttt{turbospectrum} \citep{Plez2012_turbospectrum} integrated together by \texttt{iSpec} \citep{Blanco2019_iSpec}.
 The observed spectrum can be fitted with the spectra of late F-type subgiants and dwarfs reasonably well, while it disfavors the early F-type as well as the typical G-type stars.
 This is in agreement with the CMD fitting result.
+The observed spectrum, as well as the best-fitting stellar model near the H$\alpha$ and Ca triplet, are shown in Figure \ref{fig:spec}.

 Future spectroscopic observations are able to measure the RV variations of the source binary \citep[e.g.,][]{Ryu2024_Systematic}.
 Given the inferred parameters, the RV semi-amplitude is

 This is large enough for ground-based 10-m telescopes to achieve on a late F-type star.
 These RV observations will be able to directly measure the orbital eccentricity, which is currently not constrained in the model (Section \ref{subsec:ecc}).
 The combination of RV and xallarap can provide useful constraints on the angular Einstein radius, as has long been pointed out by \citet{Han1997_Einstein}.